-Box 7 International approach
+Box 6 International approach

 Insurance is an international industry.
-Supervision of overseas insurers operating in the United Kingdom, and consolidated supervision of international groups operating in the United Kingdom through supervisory colleges, are therefore important parts of the PRA's work.
+The supervision of those overseas insurers operating in the United Kingdom is an important part of the PRA's work.
+All such overseas insurers need to meet the same prudential standards.